Kieron Richardson: Life and career

 In 2011, Richardson and his Hollyoaks ex co-star Bronagh Waugh began presenting on radio station Gaydio.

 In July 2025, it was reported that Richardson would also portray Ste in the Hollyoaks late-night special Hollyoaks Later for the soap's 30th anniversary, which was broadcast on 22 October of that year.

+In 2026, Richardson voiced Jake in the CBeebies fantasy animated series Rafi the Wishing Wizard.

 Personal life

 On 15 September 2010, Richardson stated on television programme This Morning that he is gay, and had accepted that at the age of 20.
 He was inspired to come out by Joe McElderry.
 In July 2014, Richardson received homophobic abuse via Twitter.

 In April 2015, Richardson married his long-term partner Carl Hyland in a ceremony in the Peak District.
 In December 2016, Richardson announced they were expecting twins via surrogacy.
 They have twins born in 2017, a boy and a girl.